Buick LaCrosse: Third generation (2017)

 The third-generation LaCrosse debuted at the 2015 LA Auto Show as a 2017 model using the E2XX platform shared with the 2016–2020 Chevrolet Impala.
 The platform switch and use of high-strength steels reduced weight by about 300 lb, despite slightly growing in length and width.

-The car was powered by a GM Small Gasoline Engine and GM Ecotec engine in China for tax credit purposes and by a fourth-generation GM High Feature engine in North America.
+The car was powered by a 1.5-liter GM Small Gasoline Engine and 2.0-liter GM Ecotec engine in China for tax credit purposes and by a 3.6-liter fourth-generation GM High Feature engine in North America.
 Since 2018, the LaCrosse came standard with an eAssist drivetrain, consisting of a mild hybrid 20 kW electric and 2.5-liter Ecotec gasoline engine sending power to the front wheels through a 6-speed automatic transmission.

 In order to make room for an upcoming new product in the Kansas City facility, the production of the LaCrosse was moved from GM Fairfax Assembly to Detroit/Hamtramck Assembly.

 The main difference between the North American and Chinese model LaCrosse was the drive system.
 Models sold in the Chinese market were front-wheel drive vehicles only, compared to their American counterparts which were available in front-wheel drive or all-wheel drive.